tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ## Percolator in TiKV

-TiKV is a key-value storage, and each key-value pair can be regarded as a row in Percolator.
+TiKV is a distributed transactional key-value storage engine.
+Each key-value pair can be regarded as a row in Percolator.

 TiKV internally uses RocksDB, a key-value storage engine library, to persist data to disk.
 RocksDB's atomic write batch and TiKV's transaction scheduler make it atomic to read and write a single user key, which is a requirement of Percolator.